 “Cities are back, downtowns are back, and the places that we call anchor districts are leveraging growth in cities,” says Chris Ronayne, President of University Circle Inc

 ., the nonprofit group that worked with institutions like Case Western Reserve University to bring the Uptown project to fruition.
-“They’re the places shaping the new metropolis.”"Cities are back, downtowns are back, and the places that we call anchor districts are leveraging growth in cities."
+“They’re the places shaping the new metropolis.”

 A Shift from the Past